SQL Basics CheatsheetΒΆ

 - Updatability: Not all views are updatable.
 Views involving joins, aggregate functions,

-, or certain other complex operations are generally not updatable. - Performance: A view itself doesn't improve performance.
+GROUP BY,DISTINCT, or certain other complex operations are generally not updatable. - Performance: A view itself doesn't improve performance.
 The underlying query is executed every time the view is accessed.
 Complex views can sometimes be slower than direct queries.

 - Indexing: You cannot directly create indexes on a standard view (though some systems support "indexed views" or "materialized views" which are different).